How to Shock a Pool: Complete Step-by-Step Guide

 Calculating the Right Amount

 This is where many pool owners go wrong - guessing at quantities.
 The amount of shock you need depends on your pool size and current free chlorine level.
-For routine weekly shocking, you'll typically want to raise your free chlorine to around 10-12 ppm, though exact targets may vary based on your specific pool type and local guidelines.
+For routine weekly shocking, you'll typically want to raise your free chlorine to the shock level for your CYA (about 40% of your CYA), though exact targets may vary based on your specific pool type and local guidelines.

-I'd strongly suggest using our chlorine dosing calculator to get the exact amount for your pool.
+I'd strongly suggest using our chlorine dosing calculator to get a good estimate of the amount for your pool.
 You'll need to know your pool's volume and test your current chlorine level first.
 If you're not sure about your pool's volume, the pool volume calculator can help with that too.

 The Shocking Process Step by Step